Grace F. Edwards

 Grace Fredrica Edwards (January 3, 1933 – February 25, 2020) was an American author who served as a director of the Harlem Writers Guild.

 In February 2020, she died at the age of 87.

 Biography

-Born as Grace Fredrica Smith on January 3, 1933, in Harlem Hospital, New York, to William Smith, a laborer for the depression-era works progress administration, and Fredrica Smith, a homemaker, Grace was educated at the City College of New York.
+Born as Grace Fredrica Smith on January 3, 1933, in Harlem Hospital, New York, to William Smith, a laborer for the depression-era Works Progress Administration, and Fredrica Smith, a homemaker, Grace was educated at the City College of New York.

 She served as a professor of creative writing at the College of New Rochelle, Hofstra University, Hunter College, and Marymount Manhattan College.

 She was also a contributor to The Los Angeles Times Book Review and The Washington Post Book Review.

 Awards

-In 1999, she received the Fiction Honor Book award from the Black Caucus of the American Literary Association.
+In 1999, she received the Fiction Honor Book award from the Black Caucus of the American Library Association.